darktasevski/CompSci/Books/Design_patterns.md

 ---

 Design patterns are typical solutions to commonly occurring problems in software design.
-They are like pre-made blue- prints that you can customize to solve a recurring design prob- lem in your code.
+They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.

 All patterns can be categorized by their _intent_, or purpose.